Thank you for your response

 EPF Form 19 consists of two pages where the first page includes various fields to collect your personal and contact information, and the preferred mode of payment.
 The fields include:

-The second page is the Advance Stamped Receipt which is to be filled only if you choose cheque as the mode of payment.
+The second page is the advance stamped receipt which is to be filled only if you choose cheque as the mode of payment along with a revenue stamp of Rs.1.
 Here is an image to show how page 1 of the form looks.

 Page 2 of the form looks like the image below: